haimkastner/unitsnet-go/README.md

 The API is designed to be user-friendly and straightforward to use.

-The library is built on top of the [Units.NET](https://github.com/angularsen/UnitsNet) project and leverages their [definitions sources](https://github.com/angularsen/UnitsNet/tree/master/Common/UnitDefinitions) to generate the Python unit classes.
+The library is built on top of the [Units.NET](https://github.com/angularsen/UnitsNet) project and leverages their [definitions sources](https://github.com/angularsen/UnitsNet/tree/master/Common/UnitDefinitions) to generate the Golang units.

 ###### The unitsnet-go package does not require any external dependencies or packages to function.